Find your likely dominant function without forcing a label first

 Is the dominant function test free?

 Yes.
-The 42-question assessment and core map are free.
+The 42-question assessment and function-stack map are free.
 Paid reports are optional after you see the result.